pentest-a2p2v/a2p2v-testbeds/README.md

 - host3: metasploitable2
 - host4: sshd
 - host5: plc emulator
+- a2p2v: a2p2v and gui
+- msfrpc: Metasploit RPC server
 - flaskhmi: HMI web application

 ## Setup

+Clone this repository using submodules:

+    git clone --recurse-submodules

+If you forgot to include the "--recurse-submodules" flag, you can run the following commands:

+    git submodule init
+    git submodule update --remote

 To build the sshd, plc_emulator, flaskhmi, and a2p2v testbed1 images: